 (1) In this section —

-“relevant officer” has the meaning given in section 54(1a).
+relevant officer has the meaning given in section 54(1a).

 (2) Where the requirement for bail has been dispensed with for an accused under section 7A, the relevant officer may cause the accused to appear before an appropriate judicial officer for reconsideration of the matter, if the relevant officer has reasonable grounds to believe that the accused is not likely to appear at the time and place specified in a notice under section 13A(3).